fawno/FPDF/README.md

 - TrueType, Type1 and encoding support
 - Page compression

 FPDF requires no extension (except Zlib to enable compression and GD for GIF support).
-The latest version requires at least PHP 5.1.
+The latest version requires at least PHP 5.1 and is compatible with PHP 7 and PHP 8.

 The [tutorials](http://fpdf.org/en/tutorial/index.php) will give you a quick start.
 The complete online documentation is [here](http://fpdf.org/en/doc/index.php) and download area is [there](http://fpdf.org/en/download.php).
-It is strongly advised to read the [FAQ](http://fpdf.org/en/FAQ.php) which lists the most common questions and issues.
+It is advised to read the [FAQ](http://fpdf.org/en/FAQ.php) which lists the most common questions and issues.

 A [script](http://fpdf.org/en/script/index.php) section is available and provides some useful extensions (such as bookmarks, rotations, tables, barcodes...).
 Also, some of these scripts are delivered as traits with this package, you can check the list of available scripts [here](scripts).